Pre-seed funds have exploded in popularity. We’ll list out some of the most active and best pre-seed funds below.

 Another benefit is with recruiting.
 A well-known pre-seed fund can recruiting so much easier for you, because you have some incredible logos.
 Then you can put on your website that people recognize.
 And when employees are taking a job at your company, they’re really betting their capital, like their time.
 They’re going to be working for you and spending a lot of time on your company.
 And so, knowing that some bigger players, some institutional players are funding you really makes recruiting a lot easier.

-It’s the same thing with customers, which is the next benefit of taking an investment from a pre-seed group.
+It’s the same thing with customers, which is the next benefit of taking an investment from a pre-seed investor.
 Small customers probably don’t really care who the backers are.
 But, when they’re signing a multi hundred thousand dollar or a multimillion dollar deal with your startup, it really helps to have some institutional VCs that they can reference, that are on your website, and that they have confidence that will help get the company funded.
 If they’re signing up to use your service, they don’t want it to go away in six months because you ran out of money.
 This helps make your sales process easier.

 Another huge benefit is that seed and Series A funds follow the best pre-seed investors like crazy.
 Leading seed and Series A investors want to see the deals that come out of the good pre-seed investors’ portfolios.
 The next stage of investors are going to trust the general partners of the pre-seed fund.
 Their reputations and contacts will make the next round of financing so much easier.